gincuumaybe/portfolio-pratamajayagroup/README.md

-<h2 align="center">AC Service Portfolio</h2>
+<h2 align="center">PT Pratama Jaya Group Company Profile Website</h2>
-<p align="center">A portfolio website built for PT Pratama Jaya Group</p>
+<p align="center">A company profile website developed as a freelance project</p>

 ---

 ## 📌 About The Project

-This project was developed as a freelance assignment for PT Pratama Jaya Group, a company specializing in air conditioning service, installation, and maintenance.
+This project was developed as a **freelance work** for **PT Pratama Jaya Group**, a company specializing in **air conditioning services, installation, and maintenance**.

-The goal of this website is to support the company's branding and digital presence, allowing potential customers to easily explore available services and get in touch for inquiries.
+The website functions as a digital **company profile** designed to strengthen the company's branding and online presence.
+It allows potential customers to learn about available services, view testimonials, and easily contact the company.

 ---

 ## 🎯 Target Users

-- **Customers seeking AC service or installation**
+- **Individuals or businesses looking for AC installation or maintenance services**

 ---